 Brown, crispy leaf tips

-Brown, dry tips or edges mean the tree is drying out somewhere — at the roots, in the air, or from the sun.
+Brown crispy bonsai leaves, especially starting at the tip or edge, mean the tree is drying out somewhere, at the roots, in the air, or from the sun.

 Likely causes